 - Performing calculations and creating graphs/charts to show how much capital we need to hold to be able to meet our expected outgoings with 99.5% certainty (and showing how much each of the risks our company faces contributes to that amount).

 - Supporting the work required for our business to be compliant with new regulations coming into force in January 2016 (pulling together applications, documents, gap analyses, presentations, etc).

 I have enjoyed different things about each of the three roles that I have had to date.
 In my internship role, I mostly enjoyed just getting to know what it was like to work in an office and the types of tasks that actuaries get involved in.
 It was also interesting to work in a team made up of both actuaries and accountants and see how they learnt from each other’s expertise.

-In my current role the thing I enjoy most is the variety of work that I can get involved in and my exposure to senior management and Board committees.
+In my current role as a Financial and Insurance Risk Actuary at Standard Life the thing I enjoy most is the variety of work that I can get involved in and my exposure to senior management and Board committees.
 It is particularly interesting to hear the nature of the discussions that happen at a senior level and the things that they are really interested in.
 It helps to put things into perspective for a perfectionist like me!

 One thing I’ve enjoyed that’s common to all three roles is the people that I’ve worked with.
 It’s cliché, but these are the people who you spend most of your time with in the working week, so it really helps if you get along with them and can ask them for help when you need it.

 There are days where I wonder how different my life would have been if I had taken the other fork in the road and pursued a career as a paramedic.
 But in the end, I think I have managed to achieve the best of both worlds.
 In my day job I am now a qualified CERA actuary and, now that I’m finished studying for exams, I’ve filled up some of my free time as a First Aid volunteer with British Red Cross.
 I think 17 year old me would be very proud indeed!